-I am a musician, teacher, and producer based in Chicago, Illinois.
-My latest endeavor is On Big Shoulders, a grant-funded Chicago-themed Americana album for which I am the executive producer.
-I assembled twelve Chicago musicians to play ten songs with links to Chicago, from an old Delmore Brothers song to a Wilco cover to a brand new Robbie Fulks song that Robbie wrote specifically for us.
+I am a musician, teacher, and producer originally from West Chester, Pennsylvania.
+My most recent release is On Big Shoulders, a grant-funded Chicago-themed Americana album for which I was the executive producer.
+I assembled twelve Chicago musicians to play ten songs with links to Chicago, from an old Delmore Brothers number to a Wilco cover to a brand new Robbie Fulks song that Robbie wrote specifically for us.
 Check out the album and its sweet merch right here.

 I was introduced to old-time music by my father, Tim Brown, who encouraged me from an early age to learn to play the fiddle.
-My family went to banjo gatherings, old-time music festivals, and hosted old-time music jams and various folk music concerts in our home and in nearby venues.
+My family went to banjo gatherings, old-time music festivals, and hosted jam sessions & concerts in our home and in nearby venues.
 I studied classical violin with Linda Litwin and Richard Amoroso, and began to play the fiddle formally under the tutelage of Palmer Loux.
 In my teens, I attended several immersive residential summer camps devoted to old-time music (see The Swannanoa Gathering and Ashokan below), where I met and began to study with an array of extraordinary old-time musicians including Brad Leftwich, Bruce Molsky, Rafe Stefanini, Paul Brown, and Ginny Hawker and Tracy Schwarz.

 I have released four albums on my father's 5-String Productions label, including My Native Home, which includes collaborations with Tim O’Brien, Ben Krakauer, Brittany Haas, and Mark Schatz.
 On that recording, I play and sing mostly traditional material, including some rarely heard ballads from my home state of Pennsylvania.
 I was also delighted to be featured on the Compass Records tribute album, Dear Jean: Artists Celebrate Jean Ritchie, which was released on September 2, 2014.

 In August 2015, I traveled to Nashville to record an instrumental album of old-time fiddle & guitar duets with guitarist Greg Reish.
 Engineered and co-produced by Dave Sinko, Speed of the Plow comprises square dance tunes, rags, blues, and melodies reinterpreted from the solo fiddle repertory.
 Sources and inspirations include Virginia fiddler Emmett Lundy, Oklahoma’s Uncle Dick Hutchison, West Virginia-born Ed Haley (whom John Hartford championed), North Carolina’s Benton Flippen, and many more.
 The album was released on October 9, 2015, and can be purchased from CD Baby, Amazon, iTunes, or streamed on Spotify and countless other services.
-Greg and I played album release concerts at the Old Town School of Folk Music, Swallow Hill Music, Club Passim, Music City Roots, and several other venues around the country.
+Greg and I played album release concerts at venues including the Old Town School of Folk Music, Swallow Hill Music, Club Passim, and Music City Roots.

 From early 2016 through the end of 2018, I was a member of the Chicago-based quartet Big Sadie.
-Centered around the gorgeous harmony singing of Elise Bergman & Collin Moore, the band is equally at home on a festival stage, in an auditorium hall, accompanying a dance, busking on a sidewalk, passing tunes around a circle, or in an intimate rock club.
+Centered around the gorgeous harmony singing of songwriters Elise Bergman & Collin Moore, the band is equally at home on a festival stage, in an auditorium hall, accompanying a dance, busking on a sidewalk, passing tunes around a circle, or in an intimate rock club.
 Big Sadie has opened for acts ranging from country-music legend Marty Stuart to pop and indie-rock outfit Wild Belle.
-We recorded our debut album in December of 2016.
+We recorded our debut album of Elise & Collin’s original material in December of 2016.
 That album was released on May 19, 2017 with a hometown release concert and party in Chicago at The Hideout.